USEPA/EPA_OMEGA_Model/doc/source/overview.rst

 Analysis Resolution
 ^^^^^^^^^^^^^^^^^^^
-The outcomes of consumer and producer decision-making in OMEGA are expressed via the vehicles modeled in the analysis period, the volumes of vehicles produced, the applied technologies and relevant vehicle attributes, and the re-registration and use over all vehicles’ lifetimes.
+The outcomes of consumer and producer decision-making in OMEGA are expressed via the vehicles modeled in the analysis period, the volumes of vehicles produced, the applied technologies and relevant vehicle attributes, and the reregistration and use over all vehicles’ lifetimes.
 Because there can be nearly 20 million light-duty vehicles produced for sale each year in the US, and hundreds of millions of vehicles registered for use at any given time, OMEGA must aggregate, as appropriate, while still distinguishing between vehicles when needed.
 The approach for aggregating vehicles varies based on the different functions and modules within OMEGA, with the general principles applied throughout OMEGA to 1) use the amount of vehicle detail required, but no more than is required, to perform any particular modeling sub-task, and 2) to retain vehicle details that will be needed for subsequent modeling tasks.

 * The modeling of producer decisions requires that the model retains sufficient detail to calculate the target and achieved compliance emissions, as well as any details needed to calculate the generalized producer cost.
 * The modeling of consumer decisions requires that the model retains sufficient detail to distinguish between market classes for representing both the purchase choices among different classes, and the reregistration and use of vehicles within a given class.
 Because the way that consumer decisions are modeled is a replaceable module, the definition of market classes depends on the requirements of the approach used.